The most common questions we hear when living in Egypt are “What’s your name?” and “Where are you from?”

 We’re wealthy here, but it doesn’t feel good.

 And then there’s Awkward Question Number 2:

 This is another question that keeps coming up.

-It’s mostly benign.
-It’s like, I think, “where did you go to school” for Americans or “who’s your team” for Australians.
+It’s mostly benign, and just a way of getting to know someone.
+It’s like, I think, “Where did you go to school” for Americans or “Who’s your team” for Australians.
 (Don’t ask me, please.)

-We tried lying about it to avoid problems, but hated it.
-There’s something gut-wrenching about having to lie about who you are.
+We tried lying about religion, pretending we have one, to avoid getting into things, but there’s something upsetting about having to lie about who you are.
 Usually we can deflect with a vague response: